juhasev/sample-ninja-help/project-dashboard.md

   - Over 1.001-3%= Dark Orange
   - 1% or less = Green

-> If you project exceed 7% complaint rate then **Sample Ninja** will automatically stops ending sample to your project.
+> If you project exceeds 7% complaint rate then **Sample Ninja** will automatically stops ending sample to your project.
 This will generate both a project error and notification sent to the project managers.

 - **Complaints** shows the number of complain emails sent to the SampleNinja email server with regards to this project.
 This is color coded for instant recognition:
   - **Over 10 complaints**  Red